Important aspects of governance, transparency and accountability and institutional and other measures.

 Demonetisation and creation of formal jobs

 The unemployment rate of 4.9 per cent in India is not a job problem but a wages problem.
 This diagnosis is important.
-And if our problem is wages then India needs the higher productivity that comes from structural change: Formalisation, industrialisation, urbanisation, skilling and deep financial
+And if our problem is wages then India needs the higher productivity that comes from structural change: Formalisation, industrialisation, urbanisation, skilling and deep financial markets.

 How demonetisation would help in formal job creation?